Japan surveys cast gloom over manufacturing outlook

-TOKYO — The latest surveys of Japanese manufacturers pointed Monday to a slowdown for the world’s third-largest economy, with demand slowing both at home and abroad.
+TOKYO — The latest surveys of Japanese manufacturers suggest the world’s third-largest economy is headed for a slowdown, with demand stalling both at home and abroad as trade tensions simmer and China’s economy slows.

-The Bank of Japan’s quarterly “tankan” survey of major companies showed confidence deteriorated in March compared with December.
-The main index for major manufacturers fell to 12 in March from 19 in December, the biggest drop in that measure in more than seven years.
+The Bank of Japan’s quarterly “tankan” survey of major companies, released Monday, showed confidence deteriorated in March compared with December.
+The main index for major manufacturers fell to 12 in March from 19 in December, the measure’s biggest drop in more than six years.

 The index shows the percentage of companies reporting positive conditions minus the percentage reporting unfavorable ones.